Transcription Courses and Classes Overview

 Introductory Medical Transcription

 Most medical transcription degree or certificate programs require students to pass several medical transcription courses.
-Some programs have up to four levels on the subject.
 Introductory medical transcription courses provide fundamental instruction in transforming dictated material into typed reports.
-Students learn how to format and prepare health history, radiology, pathology, autopsy and death summary reports.
+Students learn how to format and prepare reports on medical history, charts, consultations and discharges.
 The introductory course will be taken near the beginning of the program.

 Advanced Medical Transcription

 Advanced transcription courses build on the foundational skills students gained at the introductory level.
 Students learn how to accurately transcribe complex reports and practice working with reports dictated by people with indistinct accents.
-Recorded material is used at the introductory level, allowing new students to rewind the tape if something was unclear.
-However, advanced students mainly practice with live dictation.
+Recorded material is used at the introductory level, allowing new students to rewind if something was unclear.
+However, advanced students may practice primarily with live dictation.

 Proficient medical transcribers must be able to type quickly and accurately.
 Many degree programs require students to reach typing speeds of between 30 and 40 words per minute.
 Diagnostic tests administered in typing proficiency courses allow students to identify their speed and accuracy deficiencies.
 Instructors then run corrective drills.